For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You will need to prove your student status when opening an account, something we'll come to later.

-Once you've opened a new student account, remember to update your Student Finance body and let them know your new bank account details (you can do it online).
+Once you've opened a new student account, remember to update your Student Finance body and let them know your bank account details (you can do it online).

 How to choose a top student bank account